General-code/TIL/README.md

 ### Javascript Variables Delcaration
 - **let** has block level scope
 - **var** has function level scope and can be redeclared.
 This should be completely avoided.
 It's scope level is so weird.
--  **const** means that **the identifier can’t be reassigned.** (Not to be confused with immutable values.
+- ⭐**const** means that **the identifier can’t be reassigned.** (Not to be confused with immutable values.
 Unlike true immutable datatypes such as those produced by Immutable.js and Mori, a `const` object can have properties mutated.)
 - **should be initiallized with an declaration.**

 ```javascript